udacity/pdsnd_github/README.md

 Files used include bikeshare.py, chicago.csv, new_york_city.csv, and washington.csv files.

 ### Credits
-Please note the GitHub project (Project 3) repository for PDSND was used in this project.
+Please note the GitHub Project 3 repository for PDSND was used in this project.

 ### Project Datasets
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core six (6) columns: